pgjdbc/pgjdbc/docs/documentation/head/server-prepare.md

 The recommendation is:
 1. Avoid changing `search_path` often, as it invalidates server side prepared statements
-1. Use simple `set search_path...` commands, avoid nesting the comands into pl/pgsql or alike, otherwise pgjdbc won't be able to identify `search_path` change
+1. Use simple `set search_path...` commands, avoid nesting the commands into pl/pgsql or alike, otherwise pgjdbc won't be able to identify `search_path` change

 #### Re-execution of failed statements